yst1979/yst1979.github.io/_posts/2018-07-17-self-learning-part1.md

     * S3, EBS, EFS
   * Pay even less as AWS grows
   * Custom pricing is available
     * For high-volume projects with unique requirements

-3. Consolidated Billing
+3. Consolidated billing
-  * consolidate payment for multiple AWS or AISPL accounts for combined usage for tiered benefits
+  * Consolidate payment for multiple AWS or AISPL accounts for combined usage for tiered benefits

 ### Total cost of ownership
 1. What is TCO-Total cost of ownership
   * Total cost of an asset plus cost to operate it
   * Total cost of purchasing and operating a technology product during its useful life
   * `Financial estimate intended to help buyers and owners determine the direct and indirect costs of a product or system`

 2. On premise VS On cloud